Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Experimental Results

 \subsection{Implementation Details}

-Our 3D prototype design being independent from typical semantic correspondence architectures, we can add it as an additional objective on top of established models.
-Thus, we base our experiments on Geo-SC~\cite{zhang2023telling}, strictly following provided hyperparameters, \eg learning rate, batch size, optimizer, scheduler, epoch count, simply adding our additional loss terms and jointly optimizing $\mathcal{P}$ and $\mathcal{Z}$ alongside Geo-SC's feature extractor $\Phi$.
-In practice, $\Phi$ consists of additional bottleneck layers trained on top of frozen DINOv2 and SD backbones.
-We extract depth maps and camera intrinsics using MoGe~\cite{wang2024moge}, and use Segment Anything~\cite{kirillov2023segment} to obtain segmentation masks.
-Additional implementation details are provided in~\cref{sec:implementation_details}.
+Our 3D prototype approach is complementary to existing semantic correspondence architectures, thus we can add it as an additional objective on top of established models.
+We base our experiments on Geo-SC~\cite{zhang2023telling}, strictly following their provided hyperparameters, \eg learning rate, batch size, optimizer, scheduler, and epoch count, simply adding our additional loss terms and jointly optimizing $\mathcal{P}$ and $\mathcal{Z}$ alongside Geo-SC's feature extractor $\Phi$.
+We also preserve the contrastive~$\mathcal{L}_\text{sparse}$ and dense~$\mathcal{L}_\text{dense}$ objectives with gaussian noise, as well as feature maps dropout and pose-variant augmentation.
+We refer to the original publication and official implementation for in-depth description of these features.
+While $\mathcal{P}$ and $\mathcal{Z}$ are category-specific, a single $\Phi$ is trained on the full dataset, allowing generalization to new categories.
+Furthermore, gradients coming from~\cref{eq:geomloss} are not backpropagated to $\mathcal{P}$, meaning it is only optimized using~\cref{eq:shapealign}.